hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     be created with.
 This can be one of the generic values that map to a device such as "hostonly", "nat", or "bridged".
 If the network is not one of these values, then it is assumed to be a VMware network device.
 (VMnet0..x)

+-   `network_adapter_type` (string) - This is the ethernet adapter type the the virtual machine will be created with.
+By default the "e1000" network adapter type will be used by Packer.
+For more information, please consult the
+    <a href="https://kb.vmware.com/s/article/1001805" target="_blank">Choosing a network adapter for your virtual machine</a> for desktop VMware
+    clients.
+For ESXi, refer to the proper ESXi documentation.

 -   `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.